Steven Kwan Player Props: Guardians vs. White Sox

-Steven Kwan -- 1-for-3 with a double in his most recent game -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Dylan Cease on the mound, on May 23 at 6:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .400 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Michael Kopech and the Chicago White Sox at Progressive Field, Wednesday at 1:10 PM ET.

-In his previous appearance, he went 1-for-3 with a double against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the White Sox.

 Steven Kwan Game Info & Props vs. the White Sox